-Yes, but visits require up to a month of advanced notice.
+Yes, you can tour the FBI Education Center, but visits require up to a month of advanced notice.

-Seeing the FBI HQ (as some in the know might call it) is a pretty great way to experience the increasingly important work the FBI does to protect this city – and this country.
+Seeing the J. Edgar Hoover Building, or FBI HQ (as some in the know might call it), is a pretty great way to experience the increasingly important work the FBI does to protect this city – and this country.

 You must arrange your visit through your Congressional office.
+Visit this website to find out the name and contact information for your Congressional representative.
 The FBI requires up to a month for advance notice from Congressional offices prior to your visit; this is because the FBI will perform a security check on all visitors.
 The visit itself will take about two hours.

 More on the FBI Building and Tour

 The tour of the FBI is actually one of the oldest ones around.
-It started in 1937, when headquarters was in a different place.
-In fact, until 1975, the main offices of the FBI were housed in the Department of Justice building.
-In 1975, the FBI moved to its current location, the J. Edgar Hoover Building, off of Pennsylvania Avenue.
+It started in 1937, when headquarters was in the Department of Justice building.
+In 1975, the FBI moved to its current location, the J. Edgar Hoover Building, on Pennsylvania Avenue NW.

 After Sept.
 11, the tour closed for security reasons.
 Never fear, sleuths of all ages.
 It’s now back open and, we’d say, better than ever.
 The tour was modernized and updated in 2008, as the FBI created a full-fledged Education Center to assist in teaching the public the importance and central role of the FBI in law enforcement and national security.